seth586/guides/FreeNAS/webserver/6_reverse_proxy.md

 Save (CTRL+O, ENTER) and exit (CTRL+X)

 ## 5.3 Certbot: Add new group for external certificate access
 Some jails we add later (such as mumble server) will require to access these certificates files.
-Lets create a group called `certs` and give them group ownership of our certificates.
+Lets create a group called `certs` and give them group ownership of our certificates and set access permissions for the `live` and `archive` folders.
+Remember to change `example.com` to your domain!

 ```
 # pw groupadd certs